The Cost of Owning A Boat

 Boat Show "Specials"

 Boat shows are great places to find low prices, but show "specials" may be no bargain if the dealer doesn't maintain a service shop or is located hundreds of miles away when repairs are needed.
 Try getting a good deal on a new boat after the boat show season, but also look for good deals on new "leftover" models sitting unsold on dealers' lots from previous years.
+To find boat shows in your area go to our Boating Events page and select your state.

 The Profit Margin